Weerie/AI-box/README.md

 Download the latest Windows installer from **Releases**:
 [Latest Release](https://github.com/Weerie/AI-box/releases/tag/v0.1.9)

+## Updating the app

+Follow the instructions on [this github page.](https://github.com/Weerie/AI-box/blob/main/HOWTO_UPDATE.md)

 ## What It Does

 - Runs with local model providers (Ollama + OpenAI-compatible APIs)